anjackson/anjackson.github.io/content/blog/2024-03-30-the-analogue-repository.md

 ---
 title: The Analogue Repository
-subtitle: Stories from the Digital Preservation Multiverse
+subtitle: A story from the Digital Preservation Multiverse
 date: 2024-03-30
 tags:
   - Digital Preservation